hacky1997/AutoLogin/README.md

                                 ~~~~~~~~~~ Created by Sayak Naskar ~~~~~~~~~~

-Which one you want to login :   1.
-Facebook.
-                                2. Gmail.
-                                3. Github.
-                                4. Twitter.
-                                5. Yahoo.
-                                6. Linkedin.
-                                7. Microsoft.
-                                8. Instagram.

-Enter your choice :
+## Driver Installation

-Just you have to download your webdriver package.
-here is the link = "https://chromedriver.storage.googleapis.com/index.html?path=2.38/"
+* Just you have to download your webdriver package.
+Here is the link = [driver](https://chromedriver.storage.googleapis.com/index.html?path=2.38/)

+## Installation
+`pip install -r requirements.txt`

+## Features
+* Facebook.
+* Gmail.
+* Github.
+* Twitter.
+* Yahoo.
+* Linkedin.
+* Microsoft.
+* Instagram.

+## Usage
+`python3 autologin.py`

+## Warning
+ This is a **personal** development, please respect its philosophy.

+## Contribution
+   Feel free to open issues or PRs for any problem you may encounter, typos that you see or aspects that are confusing.
+Contributions are welcome, open an issue or email me if you have something you want to work on.

+## Thank you!
+Thanks for using this project!